Investigating self-supervised representations for audio-visual deepfake detection: Introduction

 To answer these questions, we start by adapting linear probing \cite{alain2017,hupkes2018,belinkov2022a} to the video domain.
 By keeping the classifier minimal, we can directly measure the information already encoded in the feature representations.
 We evaluate both on standard scientific datasets \cite{khalid2021fakeavceleb,cai2024avdeepfake1mlargescalellmdrivenaudiovisual,liu2024lips}, but also on challenging in-the-wild data \cite{chandra2025deepfake}, assessing both in-domain and out-of-domain performance.

 However, prior work has warned that even subtle distribution shifts between real and fake samples can be exploited by classifiers, leading to spurious correlations \cite{chai2020eccv,muller2022does,Smeu_2025_CVPR,klemt2025deepfake}.
 Worse still, such spurious cues may persist across datasets, yielding overly optimistic results.
-We therefore propose a novel multi-faceted evaluation suite (\cref{fig:teaser}) that goes beyond standard supervised testing and more directly tests whether the representations capture meaningful forensic cues.
+We therefore propose a multi-faceted evaluation suite (\cref{fig:teaser}) that goes beyond standard supervised testing and more directly tests whether the representations capture meaningful forensic cues.

-First, we assess feature quality on the related proxy task of anomaly detection.
-By training only on real samples, we break the real-fake asymmetry and avoid relying on spurious cues.
-We consider two such approaches: (i) density estimation via next-token prediction, and (ii) audio-video synchronization, which measures cross-modal alignment.

-Second, to further probe the model’s behavior we extract implicit localizations from the classifier.
-We use temporal and spatial explainability techniques and test whether these explanations align with regions that were actually manipulated.
-We quantify those both against temporal boundaries of manipulations, available in partial manipulated datasets \cite{cai2024avdeepfake1mlargescalellmdrivenaudiovisual}, as well as to to human annotations \cite{hondru2025exddv}, respectively.
+First, we assess feature quality via the proxy task of anomaly detection.
+By training only on real samples, we break the real–fake asymmetry and avoid relying on spurious cues.
+We consider two approaches: (i) density estimation via next-token prediction, and (ii) audio–video synchronization, which measures cross-modal alignment between representations.
+Second, to further probe model behavior, we extract implicit localizations from the classifier.
+We apply temporal and spatial explainability methods and test whether the resulting explanations align with temporal manipulations \cite{cai2024avdeepfake1mlargescalellmdrivenaudiovisual} and human annotations \cite{hondru2025exddv}, respectively.
 Finally, we examine whether the representations capture different information by measuring the correlation between their predictions and the downstream performance of their combination.

-To summarize, our \textbf{main contributions} are as follows: \begin{enumerate} \item \textbf{Supervised detection performance.} Many of the self-supervised features (audio, visual, and multimodal) achieve strong in-domain performance.
-Audio-informed representations are the most transferable. \item \textbf{Learning on real data only.} Only some features transfer reliably via proxy tasks to deepfake detection, showing limited effectiveness and minimal spurious cues. \item \textbf{Temporal and spatial explanations.} Models can implicitly localize temporal manipulations, indicating they capture meaningful cues even in the presence of spurious correlations.
-Spatial explanations are plausible and partially match human annotations. \item \textbf{Feature complementarity.} Models encode complementary information, with audio models being the most similar to each other.
-Combining representations produces gains that tend to increase with complementarity. \end{enumerate}
+Our main findings are as follows: 1.
+Many of the investigated features obtain strong in-domain detection performance.
+Audio-informed representations generalize best and achieve state-of-the-art results.
+2. Training only on real data helps identify features that rely solely on spurious cues, but remain less effective for deepfake detection than supervised learning.
+3. Temporal explanations indicate that many features capture meaningful cues, even in the presence of spurious correlations.
+Spatial explanations are plausible and partially match human annotations.
+4. Visual representations are more complementary than audio ones.
+Combining representations yields gains that tend to increase with complementarity.